pnp/cli-microsoft365/docs/docs/cmd/spo/web/web-set.md

 : Set to `true` to enable footer and to `false` to disable it

 `--navAudienceTargetingEnabled [navAudienceTargetingEnabled]`
 : Enable or disable site navigation audience targeting.
-Allowed values: true or false.
+Allowed values: `true` or `false`.

 `--searchScope [searchScope]`
 : Search scope to set in the site.
 Allowed values `DefaultScope,Tenant,Hub,Site`